tlie03/OpenDateRange/README.md

 The following functions can not be called on infinite date ranges.
 These include the iterator functionality and the len() function.
 Due to the fact that an iterator on an infinite date range would be an endless loop and the length of an infinite date range is not defined.
-The is_infinite() method of the DateRange class proofs if a DateRange instance is infinite.
+The `is_infinite()` method of the DateRange class proofs whether a DateRange instance is infinite.

 ### Date range iterator
 If a date range is finite it is possible to iterate over the date range